RussellHankins/cDirectoryList/README.md

 # cDirectoryList
 C++ class to get the directory listing in Windows, store, and traverse the list.
+I wrote this a long time ago, but thought I'd include it as a sample of my work.
 # Public methods:
 	void GetListing(const char *sFileSpec);	 // SHOULD END IN *.*
 	static void CopyAFileIfDifferent(const char *sRemoteFile,const char *sLocalFile,const struct __finddata64_t *oRemoteFileInfo,const struct __finddata64_t *oLocalFileInfo);